W G Habershon M E Habershon

 Memorials: Buxted, – St Margaret (attr with Stanton); Eastbourne, – St Mary, Willingdon (attr with Stanton; Northiam (attr with Stanton); Waldron (attr with Stanton); Warbleton (attr with Stanton); Warminghurst

 The main impetus for the establishment of this firm appears to have come from Edwin Horwood (1834-92) assisted by his youngest brother Mark Horwood (1840-1904) and more intermittently by his younger brother Harry (1838-1917), all of whom were born in Mells, Somerset.
 Their widowed mother in 1851 was a pauper, formerly a servant, and two elder brothers were agricultural labourers, so their origins were unpromising.
 The earliest known glass for which the brothers were responsible dates from c1856 at Rushbury, Shropshire and there is more by them of 1860 at Sunningdale, Berkshire.
 The record of the latter unequivocally states them to be ‘of Mells’, but the wide geographical distribution of these early windows suggests they had built up a reputation very fast.
-The brothers had learned the craft locally at St Andrew’s College, a school for crafts founded by the then rector of Mells in 1843, but it is not known why they were selected.
-The 1861 census confirms that Edwin and Mark were still living in Mells, described as a glass painter and stainer and a glazier respectively but Harry is missing since he had emigrated to Canada, probably in 1860.
+The brothers had learned the craft locally at St Andrew’s College, a school for crafts founded by the then rector of Mells in 1843.
+This appears to have been an early example of the craft schools, most usually under clerical patronage, which were established in the mid- to later C19, particularly in the west of England, and were intended to teach practical skills to those who might otherwise be unable to acquire them.
+Two of the brothers settled initially in Mells, as the 1861 census confirms.
+Edwin and Mark were described as a glass painter and stainer and a glazier respectively but Harry is missing since he had emigrated to Canada, probably in 1860.
 By 1863 the record of another window at Sunningdale gives the two brothers’ address as Frome, which was close to Mells.
-In the following year Harry was once more in Mells, for in that year he married there and very shortly afterwards he had joined his brothers in Frome, since that is the birthplace of a succession of children down to 1874, At the latest by 1866 they were established formally as a company known as Horwood Brothers (KD Somerset) and in 1871 they employed four men and a boy.
-Harry and Mark at that time called themselves glass-painters and Edwin seems to have been the main designer – he was also known as a landscape artist so this is plausible.
-They also produced wall decorations, though none in Sussex.
-The later development of the company is problematic, Harry returned to Ontario, Canada, permanently, probably in 1874, though members of his family remained in Frome down to 1884.
-In Canada he had some early success, as a large window in the Catholic cathedral, Ottawa, signed and dated 1879 shows, and his later work is widely distributed across eastern Canada, In the Canadian census of 1891 he was living in Edwardsburg, Ontario and he gives his profession as glass painter, as did at least three of his offspring.
-Perhaps as a consequence of his departure the firm in Frome became widely known by Edwin’s name alone – the earliest such reference is in KD Somerset for 1875.
-It is however likely that Mark remained involved, for in the 1881 census he was still living in Frome. described as a glass painter and this remained the case in 1891.
-It seems highly unlikely that he was at this time working in the same small town independently from his brother, Furthermore, there is documentary evidence that he remained in contact with Edwin, for the latter’s death certificate records Mark as present at the death in Frome.
-Whatever Mark’s position, the company shrank in size during this period from its peak in 1871, for in 1881 the number of staff hayalved and in 1891 there were none.
-This could suggest that Edwin had effectively taken over, perhaps supported only by Mark, for there are windows in his name only at Stonehouse, Gloucestershire (1884) and at Ashton, Northamptonshire in 1892.
+In the following year Harry was once more in Mells, for in that year he married there and very shortly afterwards he had joined his brothers in Frome, which is the birthplace of a succession of children down to 1874.
+At the latest by 1866 they were established formally as a company known as Horwood Brothers (KD Somerset), which in 1871 employed four men and a boy.
+Harry and Mark at that time called themselves glass-painters and Edwin seems to have been the main designer; since he was also known as a landscape artist this is plausible.
+They also produced wall decorations though none in Sussex.
+The later development of the company is problematic.
+Harry returned to Ontario, Canada permanently, probably in 1874, though members of his family remained in Frome down to 1884.
+In Canada he had some early success, as a large window in the Catholic cathedral, Ottawa, signed and dated 1879 shows, and his later work is widely distributed across eastern Canada.
+In the Canadian census of 1891 he was living in Edwardsburg, Ontario and he gives his profession as glass painter, as did at least three of his offspring.
+Perhaps as a consequence of his departure the firm in Frome became widely known by Edwin’s name alone and the earliest such reference is in KD Somerset for 1875.
+It is however likely that Mark remained involved, for in the 1881 census he was still living in Frome, described as a glass painter and this remained the case in 1891.
+It seems highly unlikely that he was at this time working in the same small town independently from his brother.
+Furthermore, there is documentary evidence that he remained in contact with Edwin, for the latter’s death certificate records Mark as present at the death in Frome.
+Whatever Mark’s position, the company shrank in size during this period from its peak in 1871, for in 1881 the number of staff had halved and in 1891 there were none.
+This could suggest that Edwin had effectively taken over either on his own or supported only by Mark, for there are windows in his name only at Stonehouse, Gloucestershire (1884) and at Ashton, Northamptonshire in 1892.
 The latter glass dates from the year of Edwin’s death and shows that he remained active in glass manufacture and design until then.
 Mark was thus left as the sole survivor of the three brothers in this country and moved to Eastbourne, probably soon after his brother’s death and when living there in 1901 he described himself as a gentleman, living off his own means.
 Though never large, the firm was, particularly during its early years,used on occasion by W Butterfield.

 My thanks to Canon Jeff Hopewell for providing much further information about the development of the firm and the whereabouts of the brothers after 1875